Björn Werner: 2014 season

 Werner had 3 tackles in a Week 1 loss against the Denver Broncos.
 He had his first career two-sack game against the Baltimore Ravens in Week 5.
 After Week 7, however, his only stat other than tackles was a pass defensed in Week 16 against the Dallas Cowboys.
 Although he was active for the Colts' playoff wins over the Cincinnati Bengals and Denver Broncos, he was inactive for their AFC Championship Game loss to the New England Patriots.

 2015 season

 Werner appeared in 10 games during the 2015 season, making 13 combined tackles.
 On March 8, 2016, he was waived by the Colts.

 Jacksonville Jaguars

 Werner signed with the Jacksonville Jaguars on May 11, 2016.
 He was released on August 30, 2016.

 Retirement

 On January 15, 2017, during the divisional playoff game between the Seattle Seahawks and the Atlanta Falcons, Werner, as a color commentator for German broadcaster Sat.1, announced his retirement from professional football, citing ongoing problems from injuries as his reason.
 Werner will continue his work on supporting young European talents to become players in America and the NFL.

 European League of Football

 On September 21, 2021, it was revealed that Werner became a co-owner of the Berlin Thunder of the European League of Football (ELF).

+After the 2024 season, Björn Werner stepped down as sporting director and also as owner.